How we'd pick the best airplane seat on any flight

 - Entertainment screens may be in the armrest rather than the seatback, and are sometimes smaller

-If you're traveling with an infant and need a bassinet, bulkhead seats are perfect.
-If you need quiet and are on a long-haul flight, be aware of the infant risk.
+If you're travelling with an infant and need a bassinet, a bulkhead seat is the one to book.
+If you want quiet on a long-haul flight, weigh up the chance of an infant beside you first.

 Seats near galleys and lavatories tend to be louder and more disruptive.
 Here's what to expect: